Family Values in the Quran

 The family unit is the cornerstone of society in Islam, deeply revered and protected by divine Family in Islam isn’t just a social idea; it’s a sacred setup by Allah that builds strong communities and good spiritual lives. guidance.
 The Quran provides comprehensive Islamic family values, offering timeless principles for building strong, compassionate, and harmonious households.
 From the sacred bond of marriage to the profound respect for elders and the importance of kinship, these Quranic teachings on family lay out a clear roadmap for every lifestyle muslim aiming for both worldly success and spiritual fulfillment.
 This article explores the core tenets of family values as presented in the Quran, highlighting how these divine directives foster successful Muslim marriage and a harmonious home.

-Foundations of the Muslim Family: Marriage and Mutual Rights
+Foundations of the Muslim Family

 At the heart of Family in Islam lies the institution of marriage, seen as more than just a contract, but as a sacred promise (mithaq) between a man and a woman.